Sher-e-Bangla Agricultural University: Library

 Sher-e-Bangla Agricultural University Library is in a separate three-storied building at the east wing of the administrative building.
 This library has a glorious history.
 It was established in 1938.
 Most probably, it is the first special library in Bangladesh.

 The library has a collection of more than 40 thousand books comprising the major subjects of agriculture and related subjects.
 It also collects popular national journals related to agriculture and a few international journals.
 Students and teachers can borrow books; they use its reference books/journals during the opening hours.
 The library has 24 administrative personnel.
 It has been providing Internet service facilities to its users.
 It has a large number of electronic resource collections.

-Recently the library has an interest in e-Resources.
+Recently, the library has shown an interest in e-Resources.
 As a result, it subscribed to JSTOR, HINARI, AGORA, OARE, Oxford Scholarship Online, Pearsons, Taylor & Francis ebooks, CRCnetBase, Wiley Online, IMF e-Library, Emerald Insight, TEEAL, LiCob and it has an institutional repository.
 The university has built a Digital Archive on Agricultural Theses and Journals (DAATJ) under the funding of UGC-HEQEP.

 Halls of residence

-The Sher-e-Bangla Agricultural University has three halls for male and two for female students.
+The Sher-e-Bangla Agricultural University has four halls for male and three for female students.
 Students either reside in or are attached to a hall of residence.
-A provost and an assistant provost looks after the administration of a hall.
+A provost and an assistant provost look after the administration of a hall.